 Nothing helps establish a habit quite like daily activity.
 New Pragmatic programs are built to be flexible and rigid.
 You can approach these courses part-time, but to get the most out of the program, you’ll need to commit a few hours to work through the curriculum each day.

 One of our daily rituals that directly aligns with professional life is our Daily Stand-up.
 This update requires you to report what you did, what you will do, and any struggles currently blocking your progress.
 It’s an opportunity to share wins and raise a flag if you need assistance but haven’t sought help yet (it happens more than you think).
 Stand-up meetings (or scrums) are a common practice among product teams, and they help facilitate group communication while the team tackles several different problems.

 You’ll receive a prompt Monday through Friday to report your progress from the c2Bot monitoring the Daily Stand-up Discord channel.
 In the building of this program, I used the same Daily Stand-up bot to keep myself on track and will do the same with you as you work through the course.
 It takes only a few seconds to participate, but the act of reporting and declaring sets you on the right path to be productive when you get back to your project.

 Just because you’re in a remote program doesn’t mean you won’t be actively interacting with other enrolled members.
-The program revolves around weekly workshops where you will collaborate, build, and test your ideas with other designers in the program.
+New Pragmatic hosts workshops where we collaborate, build, and test ideas.

 Weekly Mentorship Sessions